 Forager is bringing soy back

-There’s no arguing that Forager’s cashew-based milks and yogurts are super creamy, but Williams promised that the new soy beverage will be even closer to the texture of cow-based dairy.
+There’s no arguing that Forager Project’s cashew-based milks and yogurts are super creamy, but Williamson promised that the new soy beverage will be even closer to the texture of cow-based dairy.
 However, the brand simply couldn’t stay away from its beloved cashews.
-While soy is the main ingredient, Forager’s soy milk also contains cashews and coconut cream, along with a bit of oat flour to round out the smooth finish.
+While soy is the main ingredient, Forager Project’s soy milk also contains cashews and coconut cream, along with a bit of oat flour to round out the smooth finish.
 Those curious enough to look at the nutrition label will notice that this product has slightly less protein than straight soy milk—6 grams opposed to 8—due to the addition of these ingredients.
-However, like many plant-based beverages today, Forager’s soy beverage is fortified with essential vitamins such as vitamin D, calcium, and that ever-illusive vitamin B12.
+However, like many plant-based beverages today, Forager Project’s soy beverage is fortified with essential vitamins such as vitamin D, calcium, and that ever-illusive vitamin B12.

-Considering Forager Project’s range, we tried to get Williams to unveil future products (ice cream? yogurt?) also featuring soy.
+Considering Forager Project’s range, we tried to get Williamson to unveil future products (ice cream? yogurt?) also featuring soy.
 Alas, his coy response was “You will have to stay tuned to find out!”

 The Tofutti legacy